-A detailed review of the Company's business during the year is contained in the Chairman's statement on pages 10 and 11.
-The results for the year to 31 December 2023 show total shareholder value per share of 206.78 pence per share since launch (2022: 202.22 pence per share).
+A review of the Company's business during the year is set out in the Chairman's statement on pages 10 and 11.

-There is a continuing focus on growing the FinTech, healthcare (including digital healthcare) and other software and technology sectors.
-The majority of these investment returns are delivered through equity and capital gains, and will be the key driver of success for the Company.
+There is a continuing focus on growing the healthcare (including digital healthcare), FinTech and software and other technology sectors.
+The majority of these investment returns are delivered through equity and capital gains and will be the key driver of success for the Company.
 Investment income, which is received primarily from our renewable energy investments, is expected to remain steady over the coming years.